$S^3$ -- Semantic Signal Separation: Semantic Signal Separation

 \subsection{Model}

 \textbf{Document representations} are obtained by encoding documents using a sentence transformer model.

 \begin{enumerate} \item Let $X$ be the matrix of the document encodings. \end{enumerate}

-\textbf{Decomposition} of document representations into independent semantic axes is performed with Independent Component Analysis (\cite{ica_original}).
-In this study we used the FastICA (\cite{ica_fast}) algorithm to identify latent semantic components.
-Note that whitening (a standard preprocessing step for ICA) is applied to the data before decomposition.
-We will omit whitening from our descriptions for clarity.
+\textbf{Decomposition} of document representations into independent semantic axes is performed with Independent Component Analysis \citep{ica_original}.
+In this study, we used the FastICA \citep{ica_fast} algorithm to identify latent semantic components.
+As a preprocessing step, whitening is applied to the embedding matrix, as FastICA is a noiseless model.
+Since ICA discovers the same number of components as the dimensionality of the embeddings by default, we reduce the dimensionality of embeddings during whitening by taking the first $N$ principal components, where $N$ is the number of topics.

 \begin{enumerate} \item Decompose $X$ using FastICA: $X = AS$ where $A$ is the mixing matrix, and $S$ the source matrix, containing document-topic-importances. \end{enumerate}